Conversion Optimization

 Since every conversion funnel starts with awareness and ends with a purchase, your content needs to bridge these two points to increase eCommerce sales.

-✅ Make your blogs resolve customer objections—check out what kind of questions shoppers are raising on social media or even in reviews, and answer them
+✅ Is your content resolving customer objections?—check out what kind of questions shoppers are raising on social media or even in reviews, and answer them as blogs, FAQs etc.

-✅ Bring a transactional & non-transactional mix to your emails—as shoppers mature, they also want to see non-salesy communication from your brand to strengthen their conviction about long-time buying.
+✅ How helpful are your email sequences?—as shoppers mature, they also want to see non-salesy communication from your brand to strengthen their conviction about long-time buying.

 89% of customers have confirmed they will come back for another purchase if they’re happy with the support they’ve received.